Jose Perez, Frankie Collins give Bobby Hurley 150th ASU win

 Jose Perez and Frankie Collins propel Arizona State to win No. 150 under Bobby Hurley

-TEMPE – Frankie Collins and Jose Perez were great down the stretch as Arizona State men’s basketball took down Utah 82-70 to give Bobby Hurley win No. 150 as Sun Devil head coach.
+TEMPE – Frankie Collins and Jose Perez led Arizona State men’s basketball in an 82-70 takedown of Utah to give Bobby Hurley win No. 150 as Sun Devil head coach on Thursday night at Desert Financial Arena, giving ASU a 3-0 start in Pac-12 play.

 “It was just great to share (win No. 150) with the team and the guys were excited for it,” Hurley said.
 “I’ve loved coaching in this program and I told the guys I should have about 20 or 25 more wins.
 I probably messed some up along the way.
 But I’m happy to be at this number.”

-Perez and Collins were especially great in the second half when their team needed them most.
-Collins and Perez each had 14 points, combining for 28 of the Sun Devils’ 41 second half points.
+Perez and Collins were especially great in the second half to help Arizona State (9-5, 3-0 Pac-12) pull away from Utah.
+Collins and Perez each had 14 points, combining for 28 of the Sun Devils’ 41 second-half points.

 “We had the lead and we didn’t let them punch us in the mouth first,” Collins said.
 “And we maintained the whole game, the whole night.
 So as long as the scoreboard says we’re winning, that’s all that mattered.”